 There are nearly 12k job openings on Glassdoor for PHP developers.

 Salaries for PHP devs average $85k per year in the US (our own stat based on four job sites).

 The tech talent shortage that we’ve been hearing about is as strained as ever.
 The demand for talent is growing, and so is salary, as companies fight for the most qualified engineers.
 And now that we know remote work works, more and more companies (startups, SMBs and SMEs) are looking abroad for talent.
 So much so that companies that never considered hiring outside the US are looking for talent in places like Europe and Latin America.

 We scoured job listings and surveys to show what PHP developers make worldwide.
 When you can find talent in a different country, you still have to pay a fair rate.
 This guide will take a deep dive into the average PHP developer salary worldwide and break it down by experience and location.

 First, let’s look at why PHP is as popular as it is, and the trends for 2023.

 Why Is PHP so Popular?

-Like we mentioned in the introduction, PHP is very far from being forgotten.
+Like we mentioned in the introduction, PHP programming language is very far from being forgotten.
 According to GitHub, it still holds a strong #6 spot in the world’s most popular programming languages.

 PHP is popular because you can build anything with it.
 The main uses include server-side scripting, command-line scripting, and writing desktop applications.
 Plus, dozens of frameworks and platforms are powered by PHP.
 For example, giants like WordPress and Magento, along with Symfony, Laravel, CakePHP, Joomla, and Drupal, are used to create powerful websites and applications.
 In addition, Yahoo, Facebook, and Wikipedia are heavy into PHP, which means the language still holds an important place among web technologies.